 You will have your own studio working space in which current drawings are displayed, situated in

-assessment through exhibition and for interview purposes.
+for final assessment through exhibition and for interview purposes.

 You will need to have an A3 sketchbook for each unit of work.
 These can be purchased from the

 Art Department for £4.00.
 Good quality pens for annotation are essential.
 You should have a

 range of your own brupencils and other art materials.
 Canvases will also need to be purchased by